jin530/MiaSRec/README.md

 # MiaSRec
 This is the official code for SIGIR 2024 paper: 'Multi-intent-aware Session-based Recommendation'.

-We implemented our model based on the recommedndation framework library [RecBole v1.2.0)](https://github.com/RUCAIBox/RecBole) and [CORE](https://github.com/RUCAIBox/CORE).
+We implemented our model based on the recommendation framework library [RecBole v1.2.0](https://github.com/RUCAIBox/RecBole) and [CORE](https://github.com/RUCAIBox/CORE).

 ## Requirements